Difference between a Freight Forwarder and Broker

 - Connects cargo owners to shipping lines and vice versa and works on a commission basis..

-- Outsources all the activities associated with the transportation such as transport, insurance..
+- Outsources all the activities associated with the transportation such as transport, insurance and does not handle the cargo themselves..

 - Brokers generally do not own their own bills of lading like some Freight Forwarders may do..